Preeti290995-edhec/Data-Engineering-Project/README.md

 ## 📋 Project Overview

+**Built a cloud-based data pipeline simulating enterprise-scale analytics in the Azure ecosystem**

-This project implements a comprehensive end-to-end data pipeline for Olist E-Commerce data, transforming raw transactional data into analytics-ready datasets.
-The pipeline ingests data from multiple sources (GitHub HTTP requests and MySQL databases), processes it through a medallion architecture (Bronze-Silver-Gold), and serves it for downstream analytics and machine learning applications.
+This project implements a comprehensive end-to-end data warehouse solution for Olist E-Commerce data, transforming raw transactional data into analytics-ready datasets.
+The pipeline ingests data from multiple sources (GitHub HTTP requests, MySQL, and MongoDB databases), processes it through a medallion architecture (Bronze-Silver-Gold), and serves it for downstream analytics and machine learning applications.

 **Project Workflow**